EmmaTheMartian/Packboiler/README.md

 Naming scheme:
 1. Organized into a folder corresponding to the mod loader the template is for
-1. Named according to the version it's for, excluding the `1.` of each version (Let's be honest: Minecraft 2.0 will never be released)
+1. Named according to the version it's for, excluding the `1.` of each version (Let's be honest: Minecraft 2.0 will never be released).
+The name should also be suffixed with the default provider.

 See the [template spec](./spec/template.md) for detailed information.

 You can also reference one of the existing templates in the `templates` folder.

+> Feel free to contribute and suggest modifications for templates.
+The best way for Packboiler's template library to grow is with the help of the community!

 ## Making a Template